 My Hands Hurt

 Carolyn Kosanouvong-Walker’s job required her to type reports – a task made difficult by rheumatoid arthritis.
-Whether your job requires preparing foods, driving a forklift or using a computer, workarounds exist.
+Whether your job requires preparing foods, driving a forklift or using a computer, ergonomic work-arounds exist.
 Kosanouvong-Walker got a colleague to type the reports, which she dictated.
 Dictation software that types as you speak may also help.
 If using your hands is a must on your job, Carole Dodge, an OT supervisor with the University of Michigan Health System, recommends working with an occupational therapist.
-Orthotics can protect your hands, and devices — such as a light-touch keyboard or an ergonomic mouse — can reduce strain.
+Orthotics can protect your hands, and devices — such as a light-touch keyboard, an ergonomic mouse or other ergonomic furniture and equipment — can reduce strain.

 You aren’t required to reveal your chronic illness or disability.
 If you opt to tell your boss, offer solutions, says Herzog.
 Think of modifications that would help you do your job.
 That shows the employer ‘this is a person who recognizes their challenges and is working on dealing with them,’ he explains.